Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions

 \subsubsection{Update mechanism}

-Memory update mechanism determines how an agent’s memory evolves as new interactions occur, ensuring that stored information remains accurate, consistent, and aligned with the user’s changing preferences.
-When a new memory unit arrives, the system must decide whether to incorporate it as a new entry, revise or merge existing ones, or prune outdated or contradictory content \citep{fang2025lightmem}.
-Broadly, memory updating differs across two types of external memory: textual memory, where updates rewrite or reorganize summary-level information, and structured memory, where updates modify entity–relation structures through node/edge creation, conflict resolution, and temporal maintenance.
-We review the update mechanism for these two categories separately.
+The update mechanism determines how memory evolves as new interactions arrive, ensuring that stored information remains useful over time.
+When a new memory unit is observed, the system must decide whether to add it as a new entry, merge it with existing memory, revise outdated content, or discard irrelevant information \citep{fang2025lightmem}.
+In external personal memory systems, updates differ between textual memory, where summary-level content is rewritten or reorganized, and structured memory, where nodes, edges, and their relations are modified.
+We discuss these two cases separately.

 \textbf{Textual memory} stores interaction histories as natural-language segments or summaries.
-Updating therefore concerns how these segments are merged, rewritten, or reorganized when new dialogue arrives.
-Existing approaches can be grouped into \textit{similarity-driven updates} and \textit{inference-guided updates}.
+Updating therefore concerns how these units are merged, rewritten, or reorganized as new dialogue arrives.
+Existing approaches can be broadly grouped into \textit{similarity-driven updates} and \textit{inference-guided updates}.